octo-technology/OpenTezos/docs/tezos-basics/exam.md

 ### Question 3

-What is a roll ?
+What is a roll?

 - [ ] A transaction cycle
-- [X] 8000 XTZ staked, gives the right to vote on amendments and to participate in the baking process.
+- [X] 8000 XTZ that when staked gives the right to vote on amendments and to participate in the baking process
-- [ ] The security mechanism
+- [ ] A security mechanism

 ### Question 4

-On which elements are calculated a transaction Fee?
+On which elements are calculated a transaction fee?

 - [X] With the gas consumption
 - [X] With the storage require to realize the operation